-- Please don’t come into contact with additional people in an effort to complete ATMI assignments.
+- Please don’t feel compelled to come into contact with additional people in an effort to complete ATMI assignments.
 Instead ask yourself, “How can we complete this work from a distance?”

 - Stay quarantined if you have recently traveled (recommendation is 14 days.)
+Or make sure you have received two negative COVID tests.
 Many carry the virus without any symptoms at all.

 - Please don’t be compelled to work if you are sick.

-- Producers should avoid traveling on public transportation.
+- Producers should avoid traveling on public transportation for ATMI work.
 If you must use public transportation, make sure to use alcohol-based hand sanitizers with greater than 60% ethanol or 70% isopropanol on hands when embarking and disembarking.
 Also avoid ride shares and taxi cabs when possible.

-- Use directional microphones from a safe distance rather than clip mics.
+- If you do record in person, use directional microphones from a safe distance rather than clip mics.
 Disinfect the mic sponge covers in hot water after use.

-- Disinfect your gear, pens and cell phones after use.
+- If you do report in a public place, disinfect your gear, pens and cell phones after use.